JeffersonLab/daceri/README.md

 # robot-project
-Any code for my robot project in affiliation with Jefferson Lab.
+Any code for the DACERI (DAta CEnter Robot Inspector) project in affiliation with Jefferson Lab.

 ## Run Simulation
 1. Download the respective file based on OS and architecture: [https://github.com/google-deepmind/mujoco/releases](https://github.com/google-deepmind/mujoco/releases/latest)